If you step back and take an inventory of plastics in your household, you will likely be stunned at how much comes in and goes out on a regular basis.

 6) Plan for takeout

 While not yet a common practice, some of us have been bringing our own containers to our favorite restaurants for years.
 Some restaurants will need to adjust to the idea: you may be the first person to ask them not to use disposables.
 But most places where I’ve done this have not only gone along with my request, they’ve rewarded us with extra food.
-I was pleased to discover recently that I’m not alone in my efforts to skip takeout plastic: TakeOutWithout encourages diners and restaurants to take away their food without waste.
+I was pleased to discover recently that I’m not alone in my efforts to skip takeout plastic: there are now many options for eating without waste on the go.

 7) Pack a travel set for eating on the go